 Here at ParentPowered, we enhance the family feedback loop through providing families with strategies for reaching out (like our Reaching Out guide) and curriculum content that offers ideas and encouragement for families to reach out to teachers and administrators.
-We also survey families every quarter and provide partners with survey results, so they know how their families feel about their family engagement program.
+We also survey families every quarter (with each survey offered in their preferred languages to ensure equitable access) and provide partners with survey results, so they know how their families feel about their family engagement program.

 How can educators build an equity in education mindset?

 Although specific educational equity goals may differ from district to district depending on the school culture and barriers to equity, a level playing field is ultimately what we’re all after.
-When discussing equity, education leaders are often looking for ways to create an environment in which all adult stakeholders are able to participate in providing every student with access to a rich and rigorous education that meets their learning needs.
+When discussing the importance of equity in education, school and district leaders are often looking for ways to create an environment in which all adult stakeholders are able to participate in providing every student with access to a rich and rigorous education that meets their learning needs.